saumyaprakash30/housie/README.md

 # housie
-Online platform for playing Housie with friends.
+Online platform for playing Housie with friends and family.